ParitKansal/Operating-System/README.md

 **File**: A file is a named collection of related information that is recorded on secondary storage.

-**File Attributes**: Name, Extension, Size, Date, Author, Created, Modified, Accessed etc
+**File Attributes**: Name, Extension, Size, Date, Author, Created, Modified, Accessed etc.

 ### File System
 Module of OS which manages, controls and organizes files and related structures